 - The map is ready for 2017 events, August 2016.

-- New feature, August 2016: Share an event easily from the map.
+- New feature, August 2016: Share a tech comm location on the web.

 Although I work at Google, this app is not a Google product.